-This programme is validated by the University of Northampton
+In partnership with the University of Northampton

-The aim of this two-year in-depth training programme is to understand and appreciate the complexity of adolescent process and to support counsellors/therapists in developing deeper levels of competency in their work with adolescents who are experiencing psychological and developmental difficulties.
+The aim of this two-year in-depth training programme is to help participants understand and appreciate the complexity of adolescent process and to support counsellors/therapists in developing deeper levels of competency in their work with adolescents who are experiencing psychological and developmental difficulties.
 The training will address adolescent development and psychotherapy from a Gestalt Relational perspective, understanding adolescent development as creative adjustment in context, tracking the interactive evolution of the adolescent’s contact repertoire and the relational field of which the adolescent is a part.
 Themes for the training will include:

 - The nature of adolescent development, including transformation of the adolescent’s relationship with him/herself, the social world & parents.